tekperfect/devops-docs/docs/courses/15-SaaS_Tools/home.md

 # 📝 Lesson Description

-> This lesson will cover virtualization.
-The process of visualising OS systems on your local machine.
+> This lesson will cover the use of SaaS tools in an enterprise environment and why they are important to the operation of most businesses.

 # 🎯 Prerequisites